falkamelung/InSAR-meteorology-Miami/README.md

 # InSAR-meteorology-Miami

-This repository will initially hold materials from the March 1-2 workshop.
+This repository initially holds materials from the March 1-2 workshop.

 In the future, it may host code for more tangible collaborations.